 Panel members said news sources are numerous and diversified but getting reliable and objective information takes work.
-"There is general plurality, and different media stand for different viewpoints," said a panelist, "All types of media operate, with the television being the most popular."
-However, consumers' access to diverse news and views is hampered by insufficient Internet penetration and the absence of Ukrainian news sources in the occupied territories, the panelist said, adding, "Media outlets lack pluralism internally."
-That has a major effect because, as another panelist noted, media literacy is lacking, and people tend to get most of their news from a single, often politically affiliated, source with which they are familiar.
+"There is general plurality, and different media stand for different viewpoints," Zakusylo said, "All types of media operate, with the television being the most popular."
+However, consumers' access to diverse news and views is hampered by insufficient Internet penetration and the absence of Ukrainian news sources in the occupied territories, she said, adding, "Media outlets lack pluralism internally."
+That has a major effect because, as Suzdaliev noted, media literacy is lacking, and people tend to get most of their news from a single, often politically affiliated, source with which they are familiar.